11 Sep Top 5 Questions You SHOULD Ask Before Coming to a Class

 #1: What Gear Do I Need?

 Ok so here’s the deal…. we recommend that you use whatever gear you think you will need to fit your given mission profile.
 What does that mean for you?
-Well if you only keep a handgun in the house for home defense, you probably don’t need a plate carrier, rifle grade carbine 1ceramic plates, an OpsCore Maritime FAST helmet with a Wilcox NVG mount, or a PVS-14 night vision monocular.
+Well if you only keep a handgun in the house for home defense, you probably don’t need a plate carrier, rifle grade ceramic plates, an OpsCore Maritime FAST helmet with a Wilcox NVG mount, or a PVS-14 night vision monocular.
 (That doesn’t mean that you don’t want them…. we know the feeling) But you do have to ask yourself if you can justify running around all day in full kit if you literally never leave your house with your gun other than to go to the range.

 You can get more value out of testing and validating the gear you will use on a daily basis.
 Shoot the gun you carry, not the safe queen that will shoot minute of a nose hair at 50 yards because you want to show off at a class.
 Wear the kit you will wear when things get a little… weird.
 We have a lot of LEO’s and military servicemen who train with us and we tell them the same thing: Wear/use what you will wear/use at work.